-The static test looks at portions of or elements related to the system in order to detect problems as early as possible.
+- The static test looks at portions or system elements to detect problems as early as possible.
 For example, developers review their code after writing and before pushing it.
 This is called desk-checking, a form of static testing.
-Another example of a static test would be a review meeting held for the purpose of evaluating requirements, design, and code.
+Another example of a static test would be a review meeting to evaluate requirements, design, and code.

 2. Structural Testing Strategy

-While static tests are quite useful, they are not adequate.
+While static tests are pretty helpful, they are not adequate.
 The software needs to be operated on real devices, and the system has to be run in its entirety to find all bugs.
-Structural tests are among the most important of these tests.
+Structural tests are one the techniques under unit testing.

 3. Behavioral Testing Strategy

 Behavioral Testing focuses on how a system acts rather than the mechanism behind its functions.
 It focuses on workflows, configurations, performance, and all elements of the user journey.
-The point of these tests, often called “black box” tests, is to test a website or app from the perspective of an end-user.
+The point of these tests, often called “black box” tests, is to test a website or app from an end-user’s perspective.

-Behavioral testing must cover multiple user profiles as well as usage scenarios.
-Most of these tests focus on fully integrated systems rather than individual components.
-This is because it is possible to effectively gauge system behavior from a user’s eyes, only after it has been assembled and integrated to a significant extent.
+- Focus on fully integrated systems rather than individual components.
+This is because it is possible to gauge system behavior from a user’s eyes only after it has been assembled and integrated to a significant extent.

-Automation testing helps primarily to run repetitive actions, such as regression tests which check that new code has not disrupted already existing features that are working well.
-For example, a website needs to be tested by filling 50 fields in a form.
-Now this action needs to be repeated with multiple sets of values.
-Obviously, it is smarter to let a machine handle this rather than risk wasting time, human effort, and human error.
+- Automation testing on the other hand, runs repetitive actions, such as regression tests which check that new code has not disrupted existing features that are working well.
+For example, a website needs to be tested by filling in 50 fields in a form.
+Now, this action needs to be repeated with multiple sets of values.
+Let a machine handle this rather than risk wasting time, human effort, and human error is wiser.

 Behavioral testing does require some understanding of the system’s technicality.
-Testers need some measure of insight into the business side of the software, especially with regard to what target users want.
-In order to plan test scenarios, they must know what users are likely to do once they access a website or app.
+Testers need some measure of insight into the business side of the software, especially about what target users want.
+To create test scenarios, they must know what users will likely do once they access a website or app.

 A strategic approach to software testing must take the following into account:

 - Objectives: Is the testing strategy satisfying all the requirements and needs of the stakeholders?
-Tests shouldn’t just gauge if all software features are functioning as expected, but also if they meet the business requirements and truly benefit the users.
+Tests shouldn’t just gauge if all software features are functioning as expected and if they meet the business requirements and genuinely benefit the users.

 - Regulations: Does the software being tested meet all regulations related to its industry (and the digital sphere)?
 Usually, the same app or website will be subject to different regulations in different geographical regions.
 Testers must be knowledgeable about local regulations so that the software does not inadvertently end up breaking the law.

-The role of Real Devices: An Accurate Software Testing Approach
+Real Device Cloud for an Accurate Software Testing Approach

-The point of all software testing is to identify bugs.
-Testers must be perfectly clear on how frequently a bug occurs and how it affects the software.
+The point of having robust software testing strategies is to identify bugs efficiently.
+Testers must be clear on how frequently a bug occurs and how it affects the software.